Mark-Hetherington/sbox/README.md

 A substitution box or S-box is one of the basic components of symmetric key cryptography.
 In general, an S-box takes _n_ input bits and transforms them into _m_ output bits.
 This is called an _n x m_ S-box and is often implemented as a lookup table.

-Another representation is by vectorial Boolean function, which is defined by a Polynomial Ring in _x_ over Finite Field in _a_ of size 2<sup>n</sup> with primitive element _g_.
+Another representation is by a vectorial Boolean function, which is defined by a Polynomial Ring in _x_ over Finite Field in _a_ of size 2<sup>n</sup> with primitive element _g_.

 Note that by default bits are interpreted in little endian notation, e.g.